ScottHolden/AzureGym/AKSFleet/readme.md

 As noted above, deployment may take up to 30 minutes

 ## Features:
-- System & Workload (Tser) Node Pools on each AKS Cluster
+- System & Workload (User) Node Pools on each AKS Cluster
 - Single VNet, individual Node & Pod Subnets per Node Pool
+- Azure AD RBAC enabled on all Clusters
 - All member Cluster configuration is stored within `config.json`

 ## Architecture: